Tag: Paul Blomfield

 The below Parliamentary question was asked by Paul Blomfield on 2016-05-18.

-To ask the Secretary of State for the Home Department, what plans she has to use data from border exit checks to estimate emigration from the UK.
+To ask the Secretary of State for the Home Department, how her Department plans to publish data gathered from border exit checks.

 James Brokenshire